Create a data factory by using the Azure Data Factory UI

 After the creation is complete, you see the Data Factory page.
 Select the Author & Monitor tile to start the Azure Data Factory user interface (UI) application on a separate tab.

-On the Let's get started page, switch to the Edit tab in the left panel.
+On the Let's get started page, switch to the Author tab in the left panel.

 Create a linked service